openxla/stablehlo/docs/spec_draft.md

 ## stablehlo.iota

 ### Semantics
-Fills a `result` array with values in increasing order starting from zero along the `iota_dimension` dimension.
+Fills a `result` tensor with values in increasing order starting from zero along the `iota_dimension` dimension.
+More formally, `result[i0, ..., id, ..., iR-1] = id`, where `d` is equal to `iota_dimension`.

-Note: For integers, if the dimension size is larger than what the element type's maximum value can hold, an overflow occurs and the behavior is implementation- defined and one of the following:
+For integers, if the dimension size is larger than what the element type's maximum value can hold, an overflow occurs and the behavior is implementation- defined and one of the following:
   * mathematical result modulo $2^n$, where n is the bit width of the result,